 Unmet need is recorded when an SHS client has some, but not all, their identified needs for services met.
 Agencies can also refer clients to another service for assistance.

-Just over half (59%) of all clients needed at least one type of accommodation service (Figure UNMET NEED.1 and Supplementary table CLIENTS.23):
+More than half (60%) of all clients needed at least one type of accommodation service (Figure UNASSISTED.1 and Supplementary table CLIENTS.23):

 Other types of client needs were less commonly met.
-For example, among those SHS clients who required professional legal services (3% or 9,000 clients), the level of unmet need was substantial, around 27% at the end of support.
+For example, among those SHS clients who required professional legal services (3.0% or more than 8,200 clients), the level of unmet need was substantial, around 26% at the end of support.
 This may be because of the specialist skills required to provide legal services and the limited availability of these skills within the SHS agencies and other referral services offered to clients.

 ACOSS (Australian Council of Social Service) 2019.
 Demand for Community Services Snapshot December 2019.
 Sydney: ACOSS.